 Butte County drying out, cleaning up

-Local resident Merrill Beck and his dog Lucy enjoy a walk near the Spillway Launch Facility at Lake Oroville on Wednesday.
-Beck said, “It's amazing how fast it goes up and it goes down just as quickly.”
+Fast-moving muddy water is seen in Butte Creek, widened by the storm near the Oro-Chico Highway bridge south of Chico on Wednesday.
 North state residents spent much of Wednesday drying out from this week's storms, appreciative of the lack of downpours and gentler winds.

 Add your comments below